hopglass/hopglass-server/README.md

 How to use
 ----------

+Setup is easy:
+1. Be sure to have nodejs and npm installed
+2. Install dependencies: `npm install`
-Install nodejs and start the server using `node /path/to/hopglass.js [args]`
+3. Start the server: `node hopglass.js [args]`

 The following arguments can be supplied: